Section 114.001 of the Estates Code

 - Added 84th Leg., R.S., Ch.
 841 (S.B.
 462)

 The substitution of "Texas" for "Uniform" reflects that the TRPTODA's text is substantially different from the text of the Uniform Act.
 In fact, only one section of the TRPTODA is identical to its corresponding section in the Uniform Act.
-However, although several are significant, most of the modifications are nonsubstantive.
+However, a majority of the modifications are nonsubstantive.

 This section, like Section 1 of the Uniform Act, provides a short title.
 The utility for citation purposes of a short title for an act that is incorporated into a code is limited.
 Therefore, the section's main purpose is to provide a common name for the act to be used by both lawyers and laypersons.